kdtb/LBST/README.md

 ### Configurations

-- **config.py**: A script containing all the configurations for your project, such as the number of epochs, optimizer settings, root paths, etc.
+- **config.py**: A script containing all the configurations for the project, such as the number of epochs, optimizer settings, root paths, etc.

 ### Creating .csv files